American Sign Language phonology

 American Sign Language (ASL) and other sign languages are characterized by phonological processes analogous to those of spoken languages.
 Phonemes serve the same role between spoken and sign languages: the main difference is spoken language phonemes are based on sound and sign language phonemes are spatial and temporal.
 Research into phonotactics in ASL is ongoing, but literature has largely agreed upon the Symmetry and Dominance Conditions as phonotactic constraints.
 Allophones perform the same in ASL as they do in spoken languages, where different phonemes can cause free variation, or complementary and contrastive distribution.
 There is assimilation between phonemes depending on the context around the sign when it is being produced.
 The brain processes spoken and signed language the same in terms of the linguistic properties, however, there is differences in activation between the auditory and visual cortex for language perception.

 Phonemes

 Signs are made up of parts, called phonemes.
 Sign phonemes were originally called cheremes by William Stokoe and his original parameters were called tab (tabula or location), dez (designator or handshape), and sig (signation or movement).
 Stokoe did not originally include palm orientation as a "chereme" but his notation system did include a way to represent orientation.
-The current parameters are: handshape, movement, location, palm orientation, and non-manual signals.
-Non-manual signals may include movement of the eyebrows, the cheeks, the nose, the head, the torso, and the eyes.
-Sign phonemes are often compared to spoken language phonemes but sign language phonemes are different from spoken language phonemes in that they occur simultaneously, like suprasegmental elements in speech.
+The current parameters are: handshape, movement, location, palm orientation, and non-manual signals and are analogous to the articulators, place of articulation, and manner of articulation studied in spoken language linguistics.

+Handshape

+Handshapes may be grouped into two categories: marked, and unmarked.
+Unmarked handshapes are easier, more basic shapes, while marked handshapes are more challenging and complex.
+The following handshapes are the most unmarked handshapes in ASL: closed fist ("S" or "A" hand), flat palm ("B" hand), flat palm with spread fingers ("5" hand), rounded hand with fingertips and thumb touching ("O" hand), closed fist with index finger extended ("G" or "1" hand), and rounded hand with fingertips not touching ("C" hand).